-PERFORMANCE OUTCOME 2023/24 2023/24 2022/23 NARRATIVE MEASURE TARGET RESULT RESULT Council's intended level of se rvice is to: En: sure competency in discharging Civil D efence responsibilit ies Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises • Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Not Measured Achieved No EOC Activations in the 23/24 Year.
-At least one exercise undertaken each year Achieved Achieved Alternate EOC capability exercised during Exercise Ru Whenua in June 2024 Council's intended level of se rvice is to: Ide ntify and promote o opportunities for ec onomic developme ent in the District.
+PERFORMANCE MEASURE OUTCOME 2023/24 TARGET 2023/24 RESULT 2022/23 RESULT NARRATIVE Councils intended level of se rvice is to: Ens ure competency in discharging Civil Do efence responsibilit ies Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises • Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Not Measured Achieved No EOC Activations in the 23/24 Year.
+At least one exercise undertaken each year Achieved Achieved Alternate EOC capability exercised during Exercise Ru Whenua in June 2024 Councils intended level of se rvice is to: Idei ntify and promote o opportunities for ec onomic developme nt in the District.
 Implementing actions each year from the Economic Development Strategy and Housing Strategy Action Plans (Annual Work Plans).
 Greater than 80% of the actions completed for each relevant year.
 80% Housing Strategy Actions 50% Economic Development Strategy Actions 80% Housing Strategy Actions 50% Economic Development Strategy Actions At the 23 November 2022 Council meeting, it was resolved that staff were to progress the business case for Tui Street properties only, halting further actions on the strategy.
 The vacancy in the Economic Wellbeing role was filled in February 2024 and the Economic Development Strategy is being replaced with an Economic Wellbeing Strategy which is anticipated to be drafted in late 2024.
 District GDP growth compared to national GDP growth.
-GDP growth for the Rangitikei District is within +/-1% of national GDP growth, or better.
-0.6% higher than national Not achieved Annual GDP for Rangitikei is 0.4% vs National GDP of -0.2% This is an improvement on 2023 where Rangitikei GDP was 2.3% vs National 5.3%.
-The improvement of Rangitikei GDP growth vs National GDP growth can be attributed to many factors including Rangitikei's comparative advantage in the agricultural sector and a manufacturing sector contributing growth.
-The housing market is showing signs of rebounding at a rate faster than National which has flow on benefits to the Rental, hiring and real estate services sector.
-Overall, while GDP growth is stronger than National, the annualised growth is 0.4% and highlights the importance of having a strong Strategy and workplan to deliver economic wellbeing outcomes for the district.
-This data is accurate up to the year ended 30 June 2024 and sourced from Infometrics Quarterly Economic Monitor. • Achieved Not achieved ł Not measured
+GDP growth for the Rangitīkei District is within +/-1% of national GDP growth, or better.
+1.4% higher than national Not achieved Annual GDP for Rangitīkei is 1.6% vs National GDP of 0.2%.
+This data is accurate up to the year ended 31 March 2024 and sourced from Infometrics Quarterly Economic Monitor.